 All varsity athletic competition is cancelled until January 01, 2021.

 Beckerman Recreation Center (BREC)

-Only University of New Haven students, faculty and staff are allowed to use the facility during the fall semester.
-All spouse, alumni, and community memberships for this semester, including guest passes, are suspended for the fall semester.
+Only University of New Haven students, faculty and staff are allowed to use the facility during the spring semester.
+All spouse, alumni, and community memberships for this semester, including guest passes, are suspended for the spring semester.
 No external events will be hosted.
 The only individuals who are not members of the University community entering he faculty would be those participating in official admissions tours.
 ChargerREC page on myCharger (login required).

-The Offices of Undergraduate and Graduate Admissions will continue to host One-on-One Visits, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions related events, and socially distanced walking tours throughout the summer and fall semester, to remain in compliance with the State of Connecticut COVID guidelines.
+The Offices of Undergraduate and Graduate Admissions will continue to host One-on-One Visits, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions related events, and socially distanced walking tours throughout the summer and spring semester, to remain in compliance with the State of Connecticut COVID guidelines.
 All campus visitor tours will be scheduled through the Event Management System (EMS) in conjunction with the Office of Undergraduate and Graduate Admissions.